-The platforms for offshore access for the crews are being provided by Ampelmann.
+The platforms for offshore access for the crews were provided by Ampelmann.
 The platforms were placed on the VOS Sympathy vessel provided by Vroon.

 The transformer station used for BARD Offshore I was built by Bard Group and Netherlands-based marine services provider Jack-Up Barge.
 Jack-Up Barge also provided the JB 115 and JB 117 jack-up barges for the installation of the turbines and rotors.
 Thor, the other jack-up barge, was provided by Hochtief Solution.

-The pylons and ancillary structures required for installing the tripile foundations are being provided by BLRT Grupp/Marketex.
-SGL Rotec is responsible for supplying the rotor blades for the wind farm under a five year contract.
+The pylons and ancillary structures required for installing the tripile foundations were provided by BLRT Grupp/Marketex.
+SGL Rotec supplied the rotor blades for the wind farm under a five year contract.

 The foundation structures for the project were produced by Cuxhaven Steel Construction in 2008.
-ABB was contracted for providing the design, supply, installation and engineering for the offshore converter.
+ABB provided the design, supply, installation and engineering services for the offshore converter.
 The sea and land cables were also installed by ABB.